 This course educates pilots about the dangers of hypoxia during flight.
-The course is developed in a hyperbaric chamber, which allows simulating flight conditions at high altitudes.
+The course is undertaken in a hyperbaric chamber, which allows simulating flight conditions at high altitudes.

-The course teaches how to recognize the signs and sensations of the onset of hypoxia, how to prevent a situation that renders you unable to control flight, the actions in case of cabin decompression, and the importance of using the oxygen mask in these cases.
+The course teaches how to recognize the signs and sensations of the onset of hypoxia, how to prevent a situation that renders you unable to control flight, the actions in case of cabin decompression, and the importance of using an oxygen mask under these circumstances.

 The course includes a conference, pre-flight orientation, high-altitude training and an individual review of pilots' sensations in different scenarios.